flotte-berlin/cb-shortcodes/README.md

 # cb-shortcodes

-shortcodes for commons booking
+for displaying item and booking data of wordpress Plugin commons booking on pages by shortcodes

-for displaying item and booking data of wordpress Plugin commons booking on pages by shortcodes see descriptions at top of each php file
+see description at top of each php file

 files can be included in theme (functions.php)